regisphilibert/juliette-hugo-component/README.md

 ## Who's Juliette best for?

 Juliette is best fit for any of the following use case:
-- You have a have heavy need of highly customizable endpoints and some basic understanding of Hugo's templating magic, including but not limited to `.Scratch`.
+- You have a heavy need of highly customizable endpoints and some basic understanding of Hugo's templating magic, including but not limited to `.Scratch`.
 - You don't need to customize your output and can rely on Juliette's default transformers.

 If you need to customize your output but do no want to get involved in coding __and__ all you need is JSON,I recommand this great alternative to Juliette by [DJ Walker](https://github.com/dwalkr/): [Hugo JSON API Theme component](https://github.com/dwalkr/hugo-json-api-component).
 There's some basic output transforming with zero coding involved!